 The holidays are full the hustle and bustle of activity, spending time with family and friends, and eating (or overeating) some of our favorite foods.
 All that activity is fun, but it also has an effect on our immune system.
+Especially as an older adult, it’s important to pay special attention to winter wellness for seniors.

 Even if your winter so far hasn’t been busy with activity, winter can be challenging to our immune system and staying healthy can be a challenge.
 Germs seem to thrive in the winter and more and more of our friends and family get colds and other illnesses that can spread quickly.
 No one likes to get sick, but during the winter, it seems easier to catch a cold or the flu that without a strong immune system, can turn into something much worse.